rubbrband/rubbrband/README.md

 Here is a snippet code that downloads a dummy dataset, and starts finetuning Dreambooth for you.
 Be sure to have a graphics card with at least 24GB of VRAM.
 We recommend you use a A100 GPU for this task on Lambda Labs or Runpod.

+If you're on Linux, make sure to run `sudo su` before all of these commands.
+This is because Docker-py needs root access.

 ``` bash
 # install rubbrband
 pip install rubbrband